Dennis Cholowski: Detroit Red Wings

-The following season, Cholowski made the Red Wings opening night roster out of training camp.
+During the 2018–19 season, after participating in the Detroit Red Wings' training camp, Cholowski made the team's opening night roster.
 He made his NHL debut for the Red Wings on October 4, 2018, and scored his first career NHL goal in the second period against Joonas Korpisalo of the Columbus Blue Jackets.
 On February 14, 2019, Cholowski was assigned to the Grand Rapids Griffins.
-Prior to being assigned to the Griffins, he recorded seven goals and nine assists in 52 games for the Red Wings, ranking third in points among rookie defencemen in the NHL.
+Before being assigned to the Griffins, he recorded seven goals and nine assists in 52 games for the Red Wings, ranking third in points among rookie defencemen in the NHL.
+With the Griffins, Cholowski recorded 12 assists through 25 games.